prefix-dev/rattler-build/docs/build_options.md

     # ignore all or specific files for prefix replacement`
     ignore: bool | [path] (defaults to false)

-    # wether to detect binary files with prefix or not
+    # whether to detect binary files with prefix or not
     # defaults to true on Unix and (always) false on Windows
     ignore_binary_files: bool
 ```